 “Well, it is a tough question but also a very good one.
 No one can claim that CCF has the kind of broader support 17N had for a lot of years.
 In Tasos case, there was a witness analyzing the big differences between anarcho-communism and the nihilistic approach CCF seems to promote, mostly through their texts.
 What is clear to me, but I can’t project my views to the Greek Society since my views are quite marginal, is that we talk about young people that faced the worst revenge a State can bring upon them.
 Not only with the continuous trials on the same offenses that were split up again and again, but also with this criminalization of every kind of support to them.
 In my eyes, the State tried hard to “make an example” of them.
 A very violent and ruthless example that has affected a very broad range of people.
 Greek citizens don’t really know who is and who isn’t a CCF member, what they start to feel is that there is something wrong with these trials and the anti-terrorist squad “labeling” terrorist anyone without any clue at all and putting him or her in a kind of Guantanamo situation for many years.
 The mainstream media is also a big issue for the way they cover all this stuff.
 There is a great generation gap between older people and the people who experienced the Alexis Grigoropoulos’ murder first hand.
 And the media are making that gap deeper in every case.
 If you add the political speculation over that, you get a rather stinky mixture.” – Panagiotis Koustas

-For those in America, that “stinky mixture” that Koustas spoke of, is a cycle worth watching unfold, with parallels from Greek state repression to the criminilization of dissent in the USA.
-The Greek Special Forces and Anti-Terrorist units, who are trained by the United States’ FBI, continue to target those who have opposing political viewpoints in similar fashions and utilize media narratives to further stigmatize these groups.
+For those in the U.S.A., that “stinky mixture” that Koustas spoke of is a cycle worth watching unfold, with parallels from Greek state repression to the criminilization of dissent in the USA.
+The Greek Special Forces and Anti-Terrorist units, who are trained by the FBI, continue to target those who have opposing political viewpoints in similar fashions and utilize media narratives to further stigmatize these groups.

-Continued gentrification throughout Athens’ city center is pushing its way to Exarcheia.
+Continued gentrification throughout the city center of Athens’ is pushing its way to Exarcheia.
 Locals spoke with Unicorn Riot about officials planning a train station in Exarcheia Square in the next five years.
-If this is the case, that would mean the closing of the square for years to do construction and if that happens, local anti-authoritarians spoke about defending Exarcheia and preserving their autonomy within Athens.
+If this is the case, that would mean the closing of the square for years to do construction and if that happens, and local anti-authoritarians have already begun discussing the defense of Exarcheia to defend its autonomy.